thomashaw/SecGen/modules/utilities/unix/container/docker/README.md

 }
 ```

-To allocate a dns server to the Docker daemon, add the following code to the manifest file:
+To allocate a DNS server to the Docker daemon, add the following code to the manifest file:

 ```puppet
 class { 'docker':